SF-WDI-LABS/tunely-angular/docs/sprint3.md

   ```html
   <button class='btn btn-danger' ng-click="albumsIndexCtrl.deleteAlbum(album)">Delete Album</button>
   ```
 1. This tells Angular to run the function `deleteAlbum()` that's defined in `albumsIndexCtrl` when the button gets clicked.
-Note that this function passes in the `album._id` as an argument.
+Note that this function passes in the `album` as an argument.

 ## Delete in the database and the view
 1. Now that we have a button that knows to run a function on click, we need to create that function.
 Inside of our `AlbumsIndexController` define a `deleteAlbum` function like so